bahgat-ahmed/Explore-Close-Approaches-of-Near-Earth-Objects/README.md

 # Explore Close Approaches of Near-Earth Objects

-> This README is exactly what is provided by Udacity in this project.
+> Except for the first two notes, this README is exactly what is provided by Udacity in this project.
 This is the first project in the [Intermediate Python Nanodegree](https://www.udacity.com/course/intermediate-python-nanodegree--nd303).

 > One of the files in the data folder is named `cad.json` was too big to upload on GitHub.
 So, here is a [link](https://drive.google.com/file/d/1yEcoRYalPXVMpqKxq3nR786MOjtIFYa1/view?usp=sharing) to it on Google Drive.

 In this project, you'll use Python - and the skills we've developed throughout this course - to search for and explore close approaches of near-Earth objects (NEOs), using data from NASA/JPL's Center for Near Earth Object Studies.